AkshayVenkataraman/GarmentInventoryManagement/README.md

 - Use the GUI to add, update, or remove garments
 - All data is saved automatically

-## To Do
-- Add search/filter functionality
-- Export inventory to CSV

 ---

 *This is a basic starter project.
 Extend as needed for your workflow.*